-The Primary Mirror Controller monitors and controls the operation of the active supports and thermal control system.
-It is the interface point to the telescope Control System and also reduces images from the wavefront sensor.
-The Primary Mirror Controller performs the following functions:
+The Primary Mirror Controller monitors and controls the operation of the active supports and thermal control system and is the interface point to the telescope Control System.
+It performs the following functions:

 - a.
 Read the load cells and command the actuators to maintain the correct support forces on the axial supports. - b.
 Read the position sensors and command the four fluid make-up units to maintain the correct position of the primary mirror with respect to its cell. - c.
-Receive and reduce images from the wavefront curvature analyzer to obtain correction terms for the mirror figure and system collimation/alignment. - d.
-Update the support force tables using the results from the wavefront analysis. - e.
-Send collimation/alignment terms back to the Telescope Control System. - f.
+Update the support force tables using data downloaded over the Observatory LAN. - d.
 Read the thermal sensors in the cell and implement the thermal control loop.

-- g.
-Send engineering data, including thermal control and support information, to the Telescope Control System. - h.
-Accept control commands from the Telescope Control System. - i.
-Download support force tables to the actuators.
+- e.
+Send engineering data, including thermal control and support information, to the Telescope Control System. - f.
+Accept control commands from the Telescope Control System.